LedgerHQ/ragger/README.md

 pytest --backend [speculos|ledgercomm|ledgerwallet] <tests/path>  # will run tests on the selected backend
 ```

-The tests of this repository are a basically the same as this exemple, except
+The tests of this repository are basically the same as this example, except
 the tests run on the three current firmwares (NanoS, NanoX and NanoS+).